 - When Sydney and Melbourne couldn’t stop fighting over which of them should be the capital city, Canberra was selected instead.
 Despite the rumours, though, it’s not halfway between the two cities – it’s much closer to Sydney.

-- 25 April: Anzac Day, marking the anniversary of the first major military conflict involving troops from Australia and New Zealand in World War
+- 25 April: Anzac Day, marking the anniversary of the major WWI military conflict at Gallipoli involving troops from Australia and New Zealand.

-- 5 November: Melbourne Cup, the horse race that “stops a nation”.
+- First Tuesday in November: Melbourne Cup, the horse race that “stops a nation”.

 - 31 December: New Year’s Eve is always done in style, and with plenty of fireworks.